 So scientist were led to mistaken conclusions.

-First they assumed that the planet's effective and mean surface temperatures were equal, which is wrong.
+First they assumed that the planet's without-atmosphere effective and mean surface temperatures were equal, which is wrong.

 Second, Earth's effective temperature was calculated as